scalar-af/aws-loft-2017-container-lab/labs/lab0/chapter0.md

 You will be assigned a number by the instructor.

-Retrieve the key from the [instructor host](https://s3-us-west-2.amazonaws.com/aws-ocp-lab/index.html) so that you can _SSH_ into the instances.
-Download the .PEM or .PPK file to your local machine - change the permissions of the .PEM file to 600.

 ## Connecting to your AWS Instance
 This lab should be performed on **YOUR ASSIGNED AWS INSTANCE** as `ec2-user` unless otherwise instructed.

+Retrieve the key from the [here](https://s3-us-west-2.amazonaws.com/aws-ocp-lab/index.html) so that you can _SSH_ into the instances.
+Linux or Mac users, download the .PEM to your local machine & change the permissions of the .PEM file to 600.

 **_NOTE_**: Please be respectful and only connect to your assigned instance.
 Every instance for this lab uses the same public key so you could accidentally (or with malicious intent) connect to the wrong system.
 If you have any issues please inform an instructor.
 ```bash
 $ ssh -i af-ocp-lab.pem ec2-user@student-##.sclr.cloud
 ```
-**NOTE**: For Windows users you will have to use a terminal like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to SSH using the private key.
+**NOTE**: Windows users will have to use a terminal like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to SSH using the private key (.PPK).
 ```
 c:\path\to\putty.exe -i af-ocp-lab.ppk ec2-user@student-##.sclr.cloud
 ```